Student ReferralStudent Login

 • Maintain accurate and confidential records of family progress and services provided

-Specific skills: A good family support worker should be well-versed in family dynamics, family therapy techniques, and community resources and services.
+Specific skills: A good family support worker should be well-versed in:

 youth care worker and patient addictions health program

-• Providing emotional support and counseling to children and youth
+• Providing emotional support and guidance to youth

-• Developing and implementing care plans that address the specific needs of each child
+• Developing and implementing care plans that address the individual needs of youths

-• Educating children and youth on life skills, social skills, and healthy coping strategies
+• Educating youth on life skills, social skills, and healthy coping strategies

-• Advocating for children and youth and connecting them with community resources and support services
+• Advocating for youth and connecting them with community resources and support services

 • Collaborating with other professionals, such as psychologists, social workers, and teachers, to develop and implement effective treatment plans

-• Maintaining accurate and confidential records of child progress
+• Maintaining accurate and confidential records of individual progress

-Your daily routine as a shelter support worker will include:
+Your daily routine as a drop-in centre worker could include:

 • Assisting people in accessing basic needs such as food, clothing, and shelter